eMetaboHUB/Forum-DiseasesChem/README.md

 As Exemple, to filter the reference ressource to only have thoose involving with the studied compounds:
+Here we are using all_pmids since it's not usefull to get information about publications that we can not link to our compounds. **but it's the same for the other ressource especially Compounds!
+Because we also want information about Compounds even if we can't associated some litterature to them !
+We want them in the Graph !!**
 ```python
 parse_pubchem_RDF(input_ressource_directory = "path/to/reference/version_X/",
                   all_ids = all_pmids,